The following topics will be covered in the Business Analysis Framework article

 The PESTLE analysis is commonly known as PEST analysis.
 This tool is used to identify the key drivers of the change within a business environment.
 PEST stands for Political, Economic, Social, Technological, Legal, Environmental.
 Using this tool, business analysts will be able to understand the key drivers and also go through the scenarios where the business is influenced by certain activities.

-- Technological: The technology trends are evaluated within this stage.
-Further, the technology adoption and possible impacts at organization level are analyzed.
+Technological: The technology trends are evaluated within this stage.
+Further, the technology adoption and possible impacts at the organization level are analyzed.

 With the use of PESTLE analysis, the overall influencing factors are determined.
 These influencing factors should be kept under the radar so that it doesn’t have any adverse effects on the overall organization’s wellbeing.